MS-Quality-Hub/pymzqc/README.md

 ```

 ### From Git
-If you want a development version, use:
+If you want a development version, use for example :
 ```
-pip install -U git+https://github.com/MS-Quality-hub/pymzqc.git#v1.0.0rc2
+pip install -U git+https://github.com/MS-Quality-hub/pymzqc.git#v1.0.0rc3
 ```
-You can select a development branch of your choice by changing the command after the `.git#`
+You can select **a development branch of your choice** by changing the command after the `.git#`

 ### Containers
 However, we recommend using the ready-built [**containers**](https://quay.io/repository/mwalzer/pymzqc?tab=tags) to check out the latest updates.